AnthonyTrivelli/DataProducts/index.md

 <img src="./assets/img/InsuranceShinyApp.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" width="600" />

-##### Hint: Are the amount of claims generated on a state by state basis a signigicant factor to Premium pricing/rates ?
+##### Hint: Are the amount of claims generated on a state by state basis a significant factor to Premium pricing/rates ?

 [To visit the Insurance Premium Analysis App, follow this URL link]( https://trivea.shinyapps.io/InsuranceShiny/ "Data Products")